PUCO warns of utility payment scam

 Customers threatened with termination of service if they don’t pay bills immediately

-COLUMBUS, OHIO (Oct.
-9, 2014) – The Public Utilities Commission of Ohio (PUCO) is warning utility customers to beware of a payment scam that has surfaced across the state over the past several weeks.
+COLUMBUS, OHIO (March 9, 2017) – The Public Utilities Commission of Ohio (PUCO) is warning utility customers to beware of a payment scam that has re-surfaced across the state recently.

-Most utilities do not ask for pre-paid debit cards for payment and provide ample time for customers to make a payment before service is terminated.
+Utilities do not ask for prepaid debit cards for payment and will provide ample time for customers to make a payment before service is terminated.
 Customers having questions about their account should call the appropriate utility.
-A listing of PUCO regulated utility company customer service numbers can be found here.
+A listing of customer service numbers for PUCO regulated utility companies can be found here.
 Customers believing they have been a victim of payment fraud are encouraged to contact their local authorities as well.

 The Public Utilities Commission of Ohio (PUCO) is the sole agency charged with regulating public utility service.
 The role of the PUCO is to assure all residential, business and industrial consumers have access to adequate, safe and reliable utility services at fair prices while facilitating an environment that provides competitive choices.
 Consumers with utility-related questions or concerns can call the PUCO Call Center at (800) 686-PUCO (7826) and speak with a representative.